-Research and Teaching in the School of Management recognises the imperative of mainstream management education in the core disciplines of HRM, Marketing and general Management, while at the same time highlighting particular strengths that are imperative for the School to be able to contribute to Tasmanian issues of community, place and change.
-This allows the School to meet a State requirement for the provision of broad-based tertiary level management teaching and research expertise, as part of the University's contribution to Tasmania's social and economic future.
-To fulfil this responsibility our research and teaching is clustered into four groups.
-These reflect the School's core research and teaching areas and are analogous to the contemporary needs of Tasmania's industrial, governmental and societal discourses:
+Research and Teaching in Management recognises the imperative of mainstream management education in the core disciplines of HRM, Marketing and general Management, while at the same time highlighting particular strengths that are imperative for us to be able to contribute to the understanding of core Tasmanian issues in social and economic change.
+These include managerial creativity and organisational culture, health and wellbeing in the workplace and comprehending the nature of sustainable private, public and community sector environments.
+In so doing, we focus on building resilience to and improving preparedness for continuous change, by enabling Tasmanian business, community and government stakeholders to extend local advantages as a means by which to create global competitiveness.
+This allows us to meet a State requirement for the provision of broad-based tertiary level management teaching and research expertise, as part of the University's contribution to Tasmania's social and economic future.
+To fulfil this responsibility our research and teaching activity is grouped into four clusters that are analogous to the contemporary needs of Tasmania's industrial, governmental and societal discourses:

 In terms of Australian Research Council Fields of Research Codes, in view of the University's 'sole-provider' State imperatives, through the Research and Teaching Groups the School purposefully embraces a very wide range of research interests beyond Business and Management (1503) and Marketing (1504).
 Our work includes research across a variety of other FOR codes, including but not limited to Accounting, Auditing and Accountability (1501), Policy and Administration (1605), Psychology (1701), Law (1801), Visual Arts and Crafts (1905), Historical Studies (2103) and Philosophy (2203).
 To achieve this breadth, staff in the School maintain a wide range of national and international academic, industry and government collaborations, with Australian Research Council, charity, private industry and State and Commonwealth Government funded projects.